 - Gasoline/service station

 - Highway Commercial

-- Industrial
+- Industryial

 - Junkyard, landfill, recycling facility (privately owned)

-- Multi-family dwelling or PRD
+- Residential, Multi-family-dwelling or PRD

 - Non-highway Commercial

 - Small enterprise

-- Self-Storage Facility (effective July 9, 2012)
+- Self-Sstorage Efacility (effective July 9, 2012)

 - 1. Only one principal use is allowed per parcel of land. - 2.
-Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
+Establishment of multiple principal uses on a single parcel of land-requires a subdivision PUD permit. - 4.3.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.